-At the public hearing, held on November 25, 2014, the Planning Commission recommended adoption of the development code amendments related to the Term for Impact Fee Expenditures, as reflected in the Ordinance attached hereto as Exhibit A, as reflected in the PC minutes attached hereto as Exhibit(s) B & C.
+At the public hearing, which was continued to November 25, 2014, the Planning Commission recommended adoption of the amendments related to the SEPA Code, as reflected in the Ordinance attached hereto as Exhibit A, and as reflected in the Planning Commission Minutes attached hereto as Exhibit(s) B C.

-RECOMMENDATION:

-Forwarded to City Council as a Recommendation of Approval of the development code

-amendments related to french for Impact Fee Expenditures by the Marysville Planning

-Commission this 25 th day/of November, 2014.
+Forwarded to City Council as a Recommendation of Approval of the development code amendments related to the SEPA Code by the Marysville Planning Commission this 25th day of November, 2014.

-By: Steveller Ranning Commission Chair
+By: